-A lot goes into making your headshot happen.
+A lot goes into making your professional headshot happen.
 You’ve got to meet with your photographer, schedule a day to shoot, find the right outfit, decide what to do with your hair and makeup - for starters.
 But all of that amounts to very little if at the end of the day you wind up with a headshot that looks nothing like you.

 How does this happen? and why?

 The headshot is one of the most important tools in an actor’s arsenal.
-Yet it is frequently one of the most confusing.
+Actor Headshots is frequently one of the most confusing.
 Sometimes the goal of presenting yourself to casting directors in the best possible light leads to some skewing of reality.
 But while you want to look your most photogenic, you also want to look pretty much like how you will look when you walk in for your audition.
 That means, for example, not doing your hair like it’s your wedding day or wearing an outfit that you would never wear otherwise.
 It means not using a headshot that no longer reflects what you look like.
 (Rock who are today, not ten years ago.)
 It also means working with a headshot photographer who understands what good lighting can do on set to accentuate your best features, rather than restoring to editing later to “fix” what probably didn’t need fixing in the first place.

 On that note: Photoshop should enhance your raw pictures, not alter them.
 It is a mighty sword best wielded by those who know how to use it.
 Casting directors can tell when a picture has been overly edited.
 Don’t do it.